ca7ai/moltbot-audit/README.md

 ## ⚖️ License

-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+This project is Source Available under the PolyForm Noncommercial License 1.0.0.

+    ✅ Permitted: Personal use, research, hobby projects, and non-commercial organizations.

+    ❌ Prohibited: Any use with an anticipated commercial application without explicit permission from the author.